Kokolor/Pulsar/README.md

 ## Introduction

-Pulsar is an EFI bootloader designed to work with the Taha kernel.
+Pulsar is an EFI bootloader designed to work with the Orion kernel.
 This project aims to provide a flexible and efficient way to boot your custom kernel.

 ## Dependencies